hwiora/semi_automated_clustering/README.md

 # Semi-Automated Clustering

 Interactive Python application for clustering and annotating high-dimensional data using UMAP embeddings and visual inspection.
-Originally designed for vocalization analysis but applicable to any time-series segmentation data.
+Originally designed for vocalization analysis but applicable to any time-series segmentation data. **THE CODE FOR SEGMENTATION AND WHISPER EMBEDDING (PRIOR STEPS TO THIS EXPLORER) WILL BE UPLOADED SOON**

 ## Features